Low Vision Clinic

 Impaired, 341 West Washington Street, Boise, Idaho, is where you receive low

-Dr. Hansen and his staff are trained in the latest techniques to help you
+Dr. Dwight Hansen and his staff are trained in the latest techniques to help you

 return to activities of life that you have missed since your vision loss.
 It